EthanLeRoux/EthanLeRoux/README.md

 ## Greetings!

-My name is **Ethan LeRoux**.
+My name is **Ethan Le Roux**.
 I am a Cape Peninsula of Technology student, and currently a second year taking DIP ICT Applications Development.

 I like building things that can make life simpler, which is why I code!

 **Skills**

-Project Management | Time Management |
+Project Management |

 **Tools**